Creative Commons Hungary

-Creative Commons Hungary (2008-2017) has been a non-profit organization placed in Budapest, Hungary The self-organized society established in 2008.
-The founders were gathered together from an online mailing-list, which was created for discussing about copyrights of artists, opportunity of copyleft and other Libre culture themes.
+Creative Commons Hungary (2008-2017) was a non-profit organization in Budapest, Hungary The self-organized society was established in 2008.
+The founders were gathered together from an online mailing-list, which was created for discussing copyrights of artists, the opportunity of copyleft and other libre culture themes.

-When most of the original leaders have left Hungary or became non active the association slowly eroded.
-It has been deleted from the official registry on 6 February 2017.
+When most of the original leaders left Hungary or became non-active, the association slowly eroded.
+It was deleted from the official registry on 6 February 2017.